StanfordVL/iGibson/docs/installation.md

 ```

 For a full suite of tests and benchmarks, you can refer to [tests](tests.md) for more details.

+You can also run all tests by executing `pytest` within the iGibson installation folder.
 (For Mac users) Some tests will fail as they require a Nvidia GPU.

 ## Uninstalling
 Uninstalling iGibson is easy: `pip uninstall igibson`